DoodleScheduling/keycloak-controller/README.md

 ## Requirements

-You need a running keycloak server.
-This controllers does not manage or deploy keycloak itself but rather manages realms.
+A running keycloak is a requirement.
+This controllers does not manage or deploy keycloak itself.
 Also it is required to create a secret which contains the credentials for a user with enough permissions to create/manage realms.

 Example: